 This stand-alone course is an interdisciplinary survey of cultures focusing on the philosophical and aesthetic factors in human values with an emphasis on the historical development of the individual and society and the need to create.
-This course will offer selected, interrelated topics in philosophy, literature, religion, and the arts and sciences from ancient times to about the year 1500.
-Prerequisite: TSI readiness in Reading and Writing.
+This course will offer selected and varying topics in philosophy, literature, religion, and the arts and sciences from about 1500 to the present.
+TSI readiness in Reading and Writing.